CONCERT DVD REVIEW #1

 In the opening scene, the director titles the DVD while addressing the cameramen, "This is going to be great -- in 20 years you will watch the DVD and say, 'Awesome.
 I fuckin' shot that.'"

 Regarding the performance, the Beastie Boys are still at the top of their game, getting better with middle age.
 The transitions are smooth, the banter is fun, and the teamwork is flawless.
 For everyone that hasn't seen the Beastie Boys live, this will serve as the appetizer --enticing the viewer to track them down.
-Mix Master Mike provides the Boys standard tracks with more than a little flair, making the old seem new and f
+Mix Master Mike provides the Boys standard tracks with more than a little flair, making the old seem new and fresh.

 Watch for a certain fellow New-Yorker former Rabbi, male-model, and dodgeball loser rapping along to "3 MC's and one DJ."